Mapping class group representations from Drinfeld doubles of finite groups: Introduction

+{}From our examples it follows that these representations, as well as those $\mcg_{1,1}$-repre\-sen\-tations that we study, are indeed non-isomorphic.
+For the groups $D_{4}$ and $Q_8$ this non-equivalence generalizes to genus $2$ and $3$.
+In all cases, however, the dimensions of the respective representations coincide.

+In the appendix we also present examples (see Remark \ref{rem:NoPGroup}) which show that at genus larger than $0$ the image of the quantum representation obtained from $\DG$ is in general not a $p$-group even when $G$ is a $p$-group.
+Thus a corresponding result of \cite{etrw} for the images of the quantum representations of $\mcg_{0,n}$ does not generalize to higher genus.

-Our notational conventions for some basic notions are listed in Table \ref{table}.
+Throughout this paper, $G$ denotes a finite group and $Z(G)$ its center, and we denote by $g^h \,{:=}\, h\inv g h$ and ${}^hg \,{:=}\, h g h\inv$ the right and left conjugation of $g\iN G$ by $h\iN G$.
+Our notational conventions for some further basic notions are listed in Table \ref{table}.
 A few technical details are presented in two appendices.
 Appendix \ref{sec:DG} reviews the structure of $\DG$ as a factorizable ribbon Hopf algebra.
 We determine the center $Z(\DG)$, the space $C(\DG)$ of central forms, and the group $\mathcal{G}(\DG)$ of group-like elements, as well as the structure of the Lyubashenko coend Hopf algebra $\DGa$ in the category $\DG\Mod$.
-In Appendix \ref{sec:2Nconj} we collect some elementary results concerning conjugacy classes of $2N$-tuples of group elements in a finite group $G$.
+In Appendix \ref{sec:2Nconj} we collect some elementary results concerning conjugacy classes of $2\Ng$-tuples of group elements in a finite group $G$.

 As we shall see, the quantum representations obtained from $\DG$ with abelian group $G$ can be understood through elementary considerations.
 For abelian $G$, any homomorphism from $\pi$ to $G$ factors through to $\pi^{\mathrm{ab}} \eq \pi/\pi'$, which coincides with the first homology.
 Thus the Torelli group, being the kernel of the mapping class group action on $\pi^{\mathrm{ab}}$, is represented trivially on $\Hom(\pi,G)/G \eq \Hom(\pi,G)$.
 As a consequence we will mainly be interested in non-abelian finite groups $G$.
 We do not impose any further restrictions on the groups $G$, however.
 In particular, there is no reason to restrict to simple groups.